tzarbomba64/AquaShape/README.md

 # AquaShape

 Made for modeling.
-AqaShape is an html-based modeling platform, currently in beta 0.0.9-B
+AquaShape is an html-based modeling platform, currently in beta 0.0.9-B

 A Pen created on CodePen.